Vergina: Royal burial cluster of Philip II

 In the antechamber was another chest with another golden larnax containing the bones of a woman wrapped in a golden-purple cloth with a golden diadem decorated with flowers and enamel, indicating a queen (which was thought to be that of Philip II's Thracian wife, Meda) who by tradition sacrificed herself at the funeral.
 Also included was another burial bed partially destroyed by the fire and on it a golden wreath representing leaves and flowers of myrtle.
 Above the Doric order entrance of the tomb is a magnificent wall painting measuring 5.6 m representing a hunting scene, believed to be the work of the celebrated Philoxenos of Eretria, and thought to show Philip and Alexander.

+Tomb I or tomb II contained Philip II of Macedon or his son Philip III of Macedon respectively.
+Tomb III contained Alexander IV, Alexander the Great's son.

+Tomb I had been looted; Tombs II and III were intact and contained an array of burial goods.
+The ancient town was also the site of an extensive royal palace.

 In 2025, after studies suggested that the burial in Tomb II was Phillip III instead of Phillip II as was previously believed, researchers concluded that some of the grave goods may in fact have belonged to Alexander the Great, as Phillip III inherited many of Alexander's possessions.